Glossary/Prompt Engineering

 Definition

-Prompt engineering is the practice of designing and optimizing inputs (prompts) to language models to elicit the best possible outputs for a given task.
-As LLMs are highly sensitive to how questions are framed, prompt engineering is both a technical skill and a creative practice — small changes in wording can dramatically alter response quality, accuracy, and format.
+Prompt engineering is the practice of designing and optimizing inputs (prompts) to large language models to elicit accurate, useful, and well-formatted outputs for a specific task.
+Because LLMs are extraordinarily sensitive to how instructions are worded, prompt engineering is both a systematic technical discipline and a creative skill.
+The same underlying question — phrased differently — can yield responses that vary dramatically in accuracy, depth, safety, and format.
+In 2026, prompt engineering is one of the most in-demand AI skills in the US job market, with dedicated roles at Google, Meta, Anthropic, and hundreds of startups.

 Why prompts matter so much